Hwan-seok/flutter_infinite_list/README.md

 # Usage

-This package provides following Blocs to help you building infinite list bloc(cubit) easily.
+This package offers the following Blocs and Cubits to simplify building infinite list blocs (cubits):

 - Cubit